 Wallabies & Olympians

 The University of Sydney is Australia’s premier University, and we pride ourselves on being the most successful sporting club in terms of national representatives and major competitions won in the Southern Hemisphere.
-We have produced 175 Olympians and 120+ Wallabies and Australian Rugby Union Representatives.
+We have produced 175 Olympians/Paralympians and 120+ Wallabies and Australian Rugby Union Representatives.

 Sydney Uni Olympians are defined as either:

 - Sydney University graduates who have competed for Australia at the Summer or Winter Olympic/Paralympic Games; and/or

 - Sydney University students/Club members who gained their Australian Olympic/Paralympic selection while representing Sydney Uni at their respective sports

 Sydney Uni cherishes the amazing efforts of our athletes, staff and volunteers.
 Each year, we commemorate the achievements of all of these parties with our Sports Awards dinner held at the Great Hall at the University of Sydney.
 Please click here to view a list of award winners to date, and click here to see our list of Valedictorians.